Faceplugin-ltd/Face-Liveness-Detection-SDK/README.md

 <img alt="" src="https://github.com/Faceplugin-ltd/FaceRecognition-Javascript/assets/160750757/657130a9-50f2-486d-b6d5-b78bcec5e6e2.png" width=200/>
 </div>

-# Face Liveness Detection SDK - Fully On Premise - iBeta Level2 Certified
+# Face Liveness Detection SDK - Fully On Premise - iBeta Level2 Compliant
 ## Overview
-Our **iBeta level 2 certified** `liveness detection SDK` excels in identifying and thwarting threats including **printed photos, video replay, 3D masks, and deepfake attempts,** ensuring robust and reliable authentication.
+Our **iBeta level 2 Compliant** `liveness detection SDK` excels in identifying and thwarting threats including **printed photos, video replay, 3D masks, and deepfake attempts,** ensuring robust and reliable authentication.
-<br>This is `on-premise liveness detection SDK` which means everything is processed on your phone and **NO** data leaves the device
+<br>This is `on-premise liveness detection SDK` which means everything is processed in your phone and **NO** data leaves the device
 <br></br>

 ## Try our Mobile SDK on Google Play